nickgrealy/DataOps/README.md

 ---

-# Example Usage: Reading a CSV file into an inmemory database connection.
+## Example Usage: Reading a CSV file into an inmemory database connection

 **_test.csv_**